What to expect at a funeral.

 Sending a floral tribute is a very appropriate way of expressing sympathy to the family of the deceased.
 Flowers express a feeling of life and beauty and offer much comfort to the family.
 A floral tribute can either be sent to the funeral home or the residence.
 If sent to the residence, usually a planter or a small vase of flowers indicating a person's continued sympathy for the family is suggested.
 The florist places an identification card on the floral tribute.
 At the funeral home the cards are removed from the floral tributes and given to the family so they may acknowledge the tributes sent.

 A memorial contribution, to a specific cause or charity, can be appreciated and is often in lieu of flowers.
 A large number of memorial funds are available; however the family may have expressed a preference.
-Typically a donation box will be available at the service where you and leave these donations.
-The funeral director processes these and delivers them to the specified charity on behalf of the family.

 Sending a card of sympathy, even if you are only an acquaintance, is appropriate.
 It means so much to the family members to know they are in good thoughts.
 These can be sent C\- Guardian Funeral Home, 4 Moorefield Road, Johnsonville or left at online at www.tributes.co.nz When the funeral service is over, the survivors often feel very alone in dealing with their feelings.
 It is important that they know you are still there.
 Keep in touch.